Serve inCoupe glass

 |4 drop||Difford's Daiquiri Bitters (optional)|

-Hotel Nacional Special, The Nacional Cocktail and simply Nacional
+Hotel Nacional Daiquiri, The Nacional Cocktail and simply Nacional

 A fruity but sophisticated riff on the classic Daiquiri with fresh pineapple and apricot liqueur.
 It would appear the Hotel Nacional was originally made with a charcoal filtered white rum but in his influential 1939 travel log, Charles H. Baker says, "We indicate Gold Label Bacardi for the simple reason that Carta Blanca is so delicate in flavour it barely comes through any rich drink. " This cocktail does indeed suit a more characterful rum, to the extent that it's also delicious when made with a well-aged rum.